 By the mechanism of injury

-By time of required treatment and severity of injury
+By the time of required treatment and injury severity

 - Airway obstruction

 - Cardiac tamponade